amit-kumar-sharma/craftdemo/README.md

 # craftdemo
-#### High Level Architecture Diagram for the data processing pipeline:

 ## Description/Problem Statement:
 This project is to demonstrate the design for solving a problem where we got to import two very large (petabyte) size databases that may have duplicate customer data.
 The output should be a graph having a given type of entity as vertex and all the similar business entities of the same type added as an edge in that graph.
 Essentially a depiction of potentially matching data.